-Repository Pattern on Laravel
+Repository Pattern in Laravel

 Table of Contents

-What is Repository Pattern?
+What is the Repository Pattern?

 Setting Up the Repository Pattern in Laravel

-To implement the Repository Pattern in Laravel, we will create:
+To implement the Repository Pattern in Laravel:

-Step 2: Create a Repository Interface
+Creating a Repository Interface

 namespace App\Repositories\Interfaces;

-interface PostRepositoryInterface
+interface UserRepositoryInterface

 {